 Check out my Fierce Grace teacher profile.

-As PhD student, I love basing my health and fitness regime on science and a bit of trial and error.
-I think the two approaches are fundamental to problem solving and in order to find solutions, you've gotta try new things and experiment.
-I've played around with my diet and exercise plans a lot over the years, but I'm always keen to see how my body responds to new routines.
+As recent PhD graduate, I love basing my health and fitness regime on science and a bit of trial and error.
+I think the two approaches are fundamental to problem solving.
+In order to find solutions, you've gotta try new things and experiment.
+I've played around with my diet and exercise plans a lot over the years and I'm always keen to see how my body responds to new routines.

 I'm always up for an adventure.
 My current goal is to try to explore a new city once a month.
 Whether it be exotic and a 5 hour flight away or a short bus ride, adventures abound!